 Mr. Richard Tan Kheng Swee was appointed our Independent Director on 22 October 2015.

 He has more than a decade of experience in legal practice as a corporate and commercial lawyer and is currently a Partner of RHTLaw Taylor Wessing LLP, a Singapore law firm.
 His practice includes advising and representing companies in a wide range of commercial transactions in relation to asset acquisitions, initial public offerings and other fund-raising exercises, mergers and acquisitions, restructuring exercises, corporate advisory and compliance involving both listed and private companies.
 Prior to Mr. Tan's current appointments, he previously managed and practised in a small-mid Singapore law practice as well as a mid-sized Australian law practice in New South Wales.
 Mr. Tan currently serves as an Independent Director of Sysma Holdings Limited which is listed on Catalist.

-Mr. Tan obtained a Bachelor of Laws (Honours) from the National University of Singapore in 2003 and a Bachelor of Science (Honours) from the University of Melbourne, Australia, in 2000.
-He is an Advocate & Solicitor of the Supreme Court of Singapore, a Barrister & Solicitor of the Supreme Court of Victoria, Australia, a Solicitor of the Supreme Court of New South Wales, Australia and a Solicitor of the High Court of Australia.
+Mr. Tan obtained a Bachelor of Laws (Honours) from the National University of Singapore and a Bachelor of Science (Honours) from the University of Melbourne, Australia.
+He is practising as an Advocate & Solicitor of the Supreme Court of Singapore, a Barrister & Solicitor of the Supreme Court of Victoria, Australia and a Solicitor of the High Court of Australia.